ikmb/dragen-variant-calling/docs/development.md

 ## Caveats

-This pipeline is strictly version controlled; this also means the reference that are used.
-Please note therefore that updates you make to the panel-of-normals exists only from the point at which it was introduced into the code base.
+This pipeline is strictly version controlled; this includes (most of) the reference that are used.
+Please note therefore that updates you make to the panel-of-normals exists only from the point forward at which it was introduced into the code base.
 You will not be able run an older version of the pipeline on new data with your updated panel-of-normals being used automatically.
-In such a scenario, you must provide your PoN via the command line option `--cnv_panel`.
+In such a scenario, you must provide your PoN via the command line option `--cnv_panel` - although you may still run into the issue that the version of the Dragen or its references are then mismatched to your PoN.